Soren Learning

 Who This Is For

-Backend and fullstack engineers who understand basic Linux commands and have used Docker at least once — and want a structured, production-grade understanding from first principles through deployment pipelines.
+Backend and fullstack engineers — from developers who've never run a Docker command to those who want a structured, production-grade understanding from first principles through deployment pipelines.